 We try to stay out of other's business but we also need to be responsible to our neighbors.
 This is a very quiet neighborhood.
-We rent the house on the front of the property to a professional photographer who shoots there Tuesday, Thursday and every other Saturday (plus a few random days).
+We rent the house on the front of the property to a professional photographer who shoots there Tuesday, Thursday and every other Saturday (plus a few additional random days).
 On those days, we have some significant traffic to the house in front but it is rarely noticed or a problem with our access.
 I don't have any specific requests of visitors on the days she is here but just to be sensitive to it.
 My neighbors to the left and right are empty nesters who rarely have visitors.
 In keeping with all that, we do not allow the use of generators or smoking.
 We welcome children of all ages and they are welcome to climb my trees and pick fruit (as long as you supervise).

 The street has a wide bike lane on the side of the single lane that is wide enough to stop without having to worry about obstructing traffic or looking for a parking spot.
 It is also a good place to drop your tow.
 Just pull over in front of the first house after crossing or u-turning at John St. I am the 2nd house (white picket fence), walk west and take a right turn down the long straight gravel driveway and come see us.
 We can give you an orientation and you can decide how you want to approach ‘your spot’.